-One of the key benefits of a CNC router and software is the ability to quickly try "what ifs" and just as quickly fix problems and make last minute changes.
+One of the key benefits of a CNC router and software is the ability to quickly try "what if"s and just as quickly fix problems and make last minute changes.
 This, of course, requires a powerful "edit" capability.
-All of our software packages provide quick and easy "edit" capabilities, in addition to simple and clear program and toolpath generation capabilities.
+All of our software packages provide quick and easy "edit" capabilities, in addition to simple and clear program and toolpath generation capabilities. move at up to 700 ipm on the 5' x 8' and cut up to 400 ipm.
+Note that we have noticed rampant "spec inflation", (competitive machines suddenly becoming faster and stronger).